SEN/D Information Report

 Key Stage 3 to Key Stage 4 Transition:

-• SEND students are supported between KS3 and KS4 through a well-planned options process
+• All students are supported between KS3 and KS4 through a well-planned options process

 • Guidance meetings are also available to all students.

-• Access to specialist careers advice for identified students to support them with future transitions
+• Access to specialist careers advice for those at Wave 3 to support them with future transitions

 • Where necessary, multi-agency collaboration may also take place to support students as they enter into adulthood.